vecnz/documents/code-of-conduct.md

 faith may face temporary or permanent repercussions as determined by other members of the clubs's leadership.
 A member of the Committee may be voted off of the Committee by a super majority (greater than or equal to 75% of those who vote, with a minimum of four votes required).
+In this case, the entirety of the Committee must be aware of the vote taking place, and explicitly state which way they vote, or that they abstain from voting.
+The member who arranges the vote and the member about whom the voting is taking place may not vote.

 ## Student Conduct Statute